Yoshiboi18303/Godot-Installer/README.md

 ## Contributing

-Contributing to this project is highly appreciated.
+Contributing to this project is highly appreciated and helps a lot.
 Here's how you can contribute!

 ### Contribution Prerequisites